pnpm/pnpm.io/docs/package_json.md

 }
 ```

-You may specify the package the overriden dependency belongs to by
+You may specify the package the overridden dependency belongs to by
 separating the package selector from the dependency selector with a ">", for
 example `qar@1>zoo` will only override the `zoo` dependency of `qar@1`, not for
 any other dependencies.